guyfawcus/ArchMap/README.rst

-  --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output --kml FILE      Output the KML to FILE, use 'no' to disable output --csv FILE      Output the CSV to FILE, use 'no' to disable output --geojsonio     Send the GeoJSON to http://geojson.io for processing
+  --geojson FILE  Output the GeoJSON to FILE, use 'no' to disable output --kml FILE      Output the KML to FILE, use 'no' to disable output --csv FILE      Output the CSV to FILE, use 'no' to disable output

 License